-We are conscious of the vital role food plays in wellbeing.
-We support the UN Global Goal of Zero Hunger and play an important role in addressing this by offering nutritious food that is appealing and via communication that is responsible, engaging and meaningful.
+We are conscious of the vital role that food plays in an individual’s well-being.
+We thus support the UN Global Goal of Zero Hunger to play an important role in addressing our assistance, by offering nutritious food and communications that are responsible, engaging, and meaningful.

-The Global Nutrition Report 2018 says that the double burden of malnutrition across the world is already unacceptably high and progress in tackling this is unacceptably slow.
+The Global Nutrition Report 2018 says that although the double burden of malnutrition across the world is already unacceptably high, the progress in tackling this is unacceptably slow.
 However, it also concludes that the opportunity to fix the world’s food system has never been greater, with the UN’s Decade of Action on Nutrition and the Sustainable Development Goals (SDGs) providing impetus for action.

 As the SDGs acknowledge, responsibility for bringing about change is widespread.
-Governments need to start working together more.
+Governments need to start working together, more often.
 Farmers and producers need to become more efficient and adopt sustainable practices.
-And food businesses have a critical role to play in making sustainable and nutritious foods and refreshments the norm, while giving people more choice.
+Food businesses also have a critical role to play in making sustainable and nutritious foods and refreshments the norm, while giving people more choice.